 Since altimetry observations degrade in accuracy near the coast, the algorithm first selects valid ocean data (i.e. non-fill-value altimeter range located over the ocean).
 Then, a precise land mask and a dedicated editing strategy are used.
 The latter includes two steps.
 The first step is to impose editing criteria, both on the altimeter measurements and corrections, designed to be more restrictive than the standard ones (e.g. §3.2.7 Editing Criteria of SALP-MU-M-OP-16118-CN - Aviso, 2018).
 These threshold criteria have been chosen after series of tests for each parameter, in order to ensure that all outliers are totally removed.
 The behavior of all corrections is analyzed along the track, taking into account their individual characteristics.
 Each correction is edited in a different way (Birol el al., 2017).
 Abrupt changes are assumed to be associated with erroneous data.
 Outliers are removed.
 Since the editing process leads to the rejection of all altimeter measurements for which at least one correction is considered as wrong, this method rejects much more data than the classical ones, even if the altimeter measurement is meaningful.
 Thus, in a second step, all corrections are recomputed using interpolation/extrapolation methods, based on valid data for each correction.
 This strategy is very efficient in recovering a lot of good altimeter measurements flagged in the standard product because of a deficient correction (Vignudelli et al., 2005; Jebri et al., 2016).
 Once the corrected sea surface heights (SSHs) are computed, they are projected onto fixed points along the nominal ground track of the altimeter satellite and converted into SLAs (Sea Level Anomalies) by subtracting a precise mean sea surface height.
 The latter is computed at the fixed nominal points, by inversion of all the available SSH measurements along the repeated ground tracks of the considered altimetry mission.
 This procedure is important, since in coastal areas where topographic gradients can be large, use of a standard mean sea surface leads to significant errors in SLAs because of poor spatial resolution (Vignudelli et al., 2005).
-The along-track SLA can be further spatially filtered to remove the background noise (in option, corresponding to the filtered version of the X-TRACK SLA product).
 Figure 4 summarizes the different processing steps of the X-TRACK system.

 This processing system has been initially designed to provide along-track SLA time series at 1-Hz along the track for different LRM missions (T/P, GFO, Envisat, Jason-1,2,3 and SARAL/AltiKa).
 In Birol et al. (2014), a version of the X-TRACK algorithm was successfully tested on a sample of original full rate (10/20 Hz) altimetry measurements in the Northwestern Mediterranean Sea, generating more near-shore sea level data.
 In 2018, during the SL_cci "Bridging phase", all the processing system has been rewritten and adapted in order to compute high-frequency (i.e. 20/40-Hz) altimeter measurements in routine, and to take advantage of the ALES retracker.
-A first version of this new processing system, called X-TRACK/ALES has been used to produce the SL_cci "Bridging phase" data sets which have been successfully evaluated and validated (in particular by comparison with tide gauge measurements) during the project (Marti et al., 2019; Léger et al., 2019).
+The version of the X-TRACK/ALES processing system used to produce SL_cci+ data sets have been successfully evaluated and validated (in particular by comparison with tide gauge measurements) during the project (Marti et al., 2019; Léger et al., 2019; Birol et al., 2021).